 Protect Your Vitamin D Levels to Keep Testosterone Production Elevated

 For the body to operate at its peak, you have to get enough of your essential vitamins and nutrients.
-As you grow older, Vitamin D becomes more and more important, as your body processes it from sunlight less effectively over time.
-If you live somewhere that doesn’t get a lot of sun for months at a time, or if you live far from the equator, you may have issues with Vitamin D production even if you’re young and otherwise healthy.
-Vitamin D is important for Calcium utilization, fatigue prevention, and Testosterone Production, among other purposes.
+As you grow older, Vitamin D becomes more and more critical, as your body processes it from sunlight less effectively over time.
+If you live somewhere, that doesn't get a lot of sun for months at a time, or if you live far from the equator, you may have issues with Vitamin D production even if you're young and otherwise healthy.
+Vitamin D is vital for Calcium utilization, fatigue prevention, and Testosterone Production, among other purposes.

 Improve Your Sleeping Habits to Boost Your Testosterone

 We spend around 1/3rd of our lives asleep.
 Our day-to-day activities require a lot of energy and are an immense drain on our resources.
 When we are sleeping, our bodies go to work restoring and repairing the body's various systems to prepare for another day.
 Our bodies also produce a lot of Testosterone while we sleep, and if you aren't getting good rest at night, you'll be more likely to experience issues resulting from suppressed Testosterone Levels.
 Research conducted by the University of Chicago provides strong evidence that men have lower Serum Testosterone Levels correlated with the length of their average night's sleep.
 It only takes a matter of days for Testosterone Issues to become apparent.